Geometric structures related to the braided Thompson groups: Introduction

 \begin{main:cat0} The Stein--Farley cube complexes for $\Vbr$ and $\Fbr$ are $\CAT(0)$. \end{main:cat0}

-\begin{main:hyp} The complete matching arc complex $\matcharc$ of a closed connected oriented surface with at least $5$ marked points is $\delta$-hyperbolic. \end{main:hyp}

-The properties of a metric space being $\CAT(0)$ or hyperbolic are important notions of non-positive curvature that are fundamental in geometric group theory, and these results connect the braided Thompson groups to this world.
-Theorem~\ref{thrm:X_CAT0} is a necessary component of the proof of Theorem~\ref{thrm:BNSR_BF}; more precisely it leads to the crucial Corollary~\ref{cor:Fbrn_Finfty}.
-Theorem~\ref{thrm:hyp} is a standalone result that does not factor into the proof of Theorem~\ref{thrm:BNSR_BF}, but is interesting in its own right.
+The property of a metric space being $\CAT(0)$ is an important notion of non-positive curvature that is fundamental in geometric group theory, and this result connects the braided Thompson groups to this world.